#

 Both of these platforms differ significantly in their templating systems and coding languages.
 Hence, transitioning design from WordPress to Shopify can be challenging.

 Solution – Choose a suitable Shopify theme and customize it.
 Shopify offers plenty of professionally designed themes.
 If your WordPress website has a unique design and you want it replicated, hire an expert or web developer to create a custom theme personalized to your branding.
-Ensure the design is responsive and optimized for usage on all devices.
+Also, ensure the design is responsive and optimized for usage on all devices.

 feature